Peter Smith (judge): Failure to recuse in Mengiste v Endowment Fund for the Rehabilitation of Tigray

-Recusal in British Airways proceedings
+Recusal in Emerald Supply Ltd v British Airways

 In July 2015, on application by the parties, Smith recused himself from being the judge in long running multi-party proceedings between various airlines.

 The judge's personal luggage, together with that of other passengers, had failed to arrive in London after a flight from Florence.
 Smith corresponded with the chief executive of British Airways (BA), suggesting that BA may have taken a deliberate decision not to carry the passengers' luggage and that this may have been in order to make additional profit from the conveyance of cargo on that flight.
 A number of the parties to the litigation applied for Smith to recuse himself from further part in the case.

 During the hearing, Smith repeatedly asked counsel for BA what had happened to his luggage, receiving the response that the proceedings were not appropriate for dealing with a personal dispute.
 In due course Smith agreed to recuse himself.
 In his judgment of 22 July 2015 he set out a detailed account of the occasion when the luggage went missing, and suggested that the true issue in the case was that the missing luggage gave rise to issues which were similar to some of the allegations in the case which he had to try, so that (if they were correct) he would have had to recuse himself.
 He said that he would continue his investigation into the luggage issue "in a private capacity ... with the vigour for which I am known".

 In September 2015, it was announced by a spokesman for the Judicial Conduct Investigations Office that Smith's conduct in connection with the case was being investigated.

-Press criticism, letter, bias allegation, the Court of Appeal, discipline and retirement
+Biases in Harb v Aziz

-Following the British Airways recusal application, an article by Lord Pannick QC appeared in the Times newspaper.
+Following the British Airways recusal application, an article by Lord Pannick QC appeared in The Times newspaper.
 It was highly critical of Smith's behaviour.
 Smith's reaction was to write to Anthony Peto QC, one of the joint heads of Blackstone Chambers, where Pannick practised, complaining in strong terms about Pannick's "outrageous" article and saying that Smith would no longer support members of Blackstone Chambers.

 At around the same time, Smith was hearing a case (Harb v Aziz) where one party was represented by Ian Mill QC and by Shaheed Fatima QC, each a member of Blackstone Chambers.
 Smith decided against the client of Mill and Fatima.
 One of the grounds of an appeal to the Court of Appeal was that Smith had shown apparent bias against their client by reason of his expressed animus against all the members of Blackstone Chambers.

+Appeal

 The appeal was allowed by the Court of Appeal, not on the grounds of bias but because the judge had failed to deal adequately with the case, including certain aspects of the evidence.
-However, in the course of the judgment of the Court (Lord Dyson MR, Moore-Bick and McFarlane LJJ) Smith was heavily criticised for his conduct in writing the letter.
+However, in the course of the judgment of the Court (Lord Dyson MR, Moore-Bick and McFarlane LJJ), Smith was heavily criticised for his conduct in writing the letter.